SRCF/docs/source/timeout/index.rst

 .. warning::

    Timeout is still in its *beta phase*.
-We are gradually improving and rolling out new features.
-Though we have taken every step to minimize downtime, we cannot guarantee that the service will be available 24/7 (excluding our scheduled Sunday maintenance hours).
 Please `report <mailto:support@srcf.net>`__ all issues and problems to us - this system thrives on feedback and it is only with your help that we can make Timeout better for all.

 What is Timeout?
 ~~~~~~~~~~~~~~~~